Alab-NII/onecommon/aaai2020/README.md

 ## Experiments

-To generate data for experiments, go to `annotation` directory and run
+To generate the training, validation and test data for experiments, move to [annotation](https://github.com/Alab-NII/onecommon/tree/master/aaai2020/annotation) subdirectory and run

 ```
 python transform_referents_to_txt.py --normalize